-It’s undeniable that March is one of the most picture-perfect times to visit Santa Barbara with vibrant displays of color found everywhere on our crescent coast, from wildflowers sprinkled on hillsides to sunsets of every hue.
-Plates of colorful cuisine burst with flavor at a plethora of culinary and wine events happening throughout March in Santa Barbara.
-Add temperate weather, new wine tasting experiences along the Urban Wine Trail, and a variety of cultural films and activities, there’s no shortage of reasons to visit this spring.
+March is undeniably one of the most picture-perfect times to visit Santa Barbara with its countless vibrant displays of color found everywhere on our crescent coast, including everything from wildflowers sprinkled on hillsides to sunsets of every hue.
+Add temperate weather, incredible music performances and a variety of unique local festivals, there’s no shortage of reasons to visit this spring.

-To ensure an eventful and foodie-filled stay, read on to discover why March is the ideal time to visit Santa Barbara.
+To ensure an eventful and culture-filled stay, read on to discover why March is the ideal time to visit Santa Barbara.